-3. Foundation Courses - two courses
+3. Foundation Courses - One (1) unit

-At least two courses from the following list, in two different areas and two different departments or programs.
-Areas are defined as East Asia (China, Japan, Korea), South/Southeast Asia (India, Vietnam, Indonesia) and the Islamicate world (which includes West, Southwest and Central Asia as well as North Africa).
+At least one (1) unit from the following list, in two different areas and two different departments or programs.
+Areas are defined as East Asia (China, Japan, Korea), South/Southeast Asia (India, Vietnam, Indonesia), and the Islamicate world, which includes West, Southwest and Central Asia as well as North Africa).
 With the approval of the director, other courses can be counted.